braincogsci/mbcs-projects/General/FAQ.md

 >[!note]
 >Please note the examiner has the best view of UvA grading practices, especially if a project is done abroad, where the grading culture might be different.
-### The manual is too long and complicated, I won't read that.
+### The manual for the Research Projects is too long and complicated, I won't read that.
 I am also not going to look at slides.
 How will I know how all of this works?
-Perhaps you just need to watch a recording of Interntips?
+Perhaps you just need to watch a recording of the information meeting?
 You will need to sign in with your UvA account to view it and someone needs to click an approve button from our end, but this will happen.
 Note the video doesn't cover _all the stuff_.

 <iframe src="https://amsuni-my.sharepoint.com/personal/v_tijms_uva_nl/_layouts/15/embed.aspx?UniqueId=a765d8e9-0f81-4981-ab68-093f48624b11&embed=%7B%22ust%22%3Atrue%2C%22hv%22%3A%22CopyEmbedCode%22%7D&referrer=StreamWebApp&referrerScenario=EmbedDialog.Create" width="640" height="360" frameborder="0" scrolling="no" allowfullscreen title="Research projects Info Meeting (Interntips).mp4"></iframe>

 ### I think the assessment procedure did not happen as it should have and I have been graded unfairly.
 What do I do?
 If you have doubts about the grading procedure, you can contact the Examinations Board of the programme to have them review the situation.
 You can reach them via boardofexaminers-mbcs@uva.nl.